tianhuil/tianhuil.github.io/README.md

 The deploy script relies on two remotes:
 - *origin*: (this one, [git@github.com:tianhuil/tianhuil.git]) and
 - *deploy*: (where the website is deployed  [git@github.com:tianhuil/tianhuil.github.io.git])

+## Fix Domain
+You may need to reset the domain in [settings for tianhuil.github.io](https://github.com/tianhuil/tianhuil.github.io/settings) to be [tianhui.li](tianhui.li), not the default github pages.